Air Blast Circuit Breaker – Construction, Working and Types

 Under Faulty Condition

 The moving contact is separated and an arc is struck.
-At the same time high pressure air blast flows along the arc and takes away the ionised gases along with it.
-Consequently the arc is extinguished and current flow is interrupted.
+At the same time, high-pressure air blast flows along the arc and takes away the ionized gases along with it.
+Consequently, the arc is extinguished and the current flow is interrupted.

 Cross Blast Circuit Breaker

 The figure shows the essential components of a typical cross-blast air circuit breaker.

 When the moving contact is withdrawn, an arc is struck between the fixed and moving contacts.

-The result is that arc is extinguished and flow of current is interrupted.
-Since blast pressure is same for all currents, the inefficiency at low currents is eliminated.
+The result is that arc is extinguished and the flow of current is interrupted.
+Since blast pressure is the same for all currents, the inefficiency at low currents is eliminated.